pa2si/nancy/README.md

-v 0.1.5
+v 0.1.6

 What's new:

-- Mobile Menu Buttons better clickable
+- now Logos per ItemSection
+- new Logo for Hero

 done: